thirdandgrove/gatsby-source-drupal-preview/README.md

 ## Preview specific configuration

+You will need to have the Drupal module installed, more information on that here: https://www.drupal.org/project/gatsby

 in order for preview to work we have to use the `preview` flag in options

 ```javascript